EatMoreCode/Telegram-Bot/README.md

 Note that for the bot to see messages that do not start with a leading '/', you will need to use the `'/setprivacy'` command on Telegram's `@botfather` interface to change the privacy settings.

+# EXAMPLES

+This distribution's `ex/` directory contains some complete examples that may be instructive to look at.

 # AUTHOR

 Justin Hawkins <justin@eatmorecode.com>